Apply now

 (option, 15 credits)

-Python is a very powerful and accessible programming language.
-It is applied in psychology, data science, computing, artificial intelligent and is continuing to gain popularity in different industries (e.g. NASA, Google, New York Stock Exchange).
-Python also has a wide application in different branches of psychological research (e.g. experimental design and creation, data analysis, and data visualization).
+This module will equip you with core skills in coding in the context of psychology.
+You will learn core skills using Python, which is a very powerful and accessible programming language.
+It is applied widely across data science, computing, and artificial intelligence and is continuing to gain popularity in different industries.
+Python also has a wide application in different aspects of psychological research, including experiment building, data analysis, and data visualisation.
+Learning about and acquiring skills using Python will aid your progression to post-graduate study and employment in different domains.

 Read full details